BrandonShar/stack-overflow-buddy/README.md

 ---

 ### What if StackOverflowBuddy can't find any good code for my method?
-In the incredibly unlikely (ok... maybe not *incredibly unlikely*) event that StackOverflowBuddy can't find any code that meets your request, it'll throw you a `HaveToWriteYourOwnCodeException` to keep you busy.
+In the incredibly unlikely (ok... maybe not *incredibly unlikely*) event that StackOverflowBuddy can't find any code that meets your request, it'll throw you a `HaveToWriteYourOwnCodeException` to keep you busy while hopefully someone else gives a better answer on Stack Overflow.

 ---

 ### Testimonials
-If you're still on the fence, don't take my word for it: here's what a satisifed reader of the code had to say:
+If you're still on the fence, don't take my word for it; here's what a satisifed reader of the code had to say:
 > "I love how this makes on the fly software updates really easy.
 If I ever need to tweak an algorithm or fix a bug, I just need to submit a really good answer to stack overflow with the updated code.
 Goodbye source control!"

 > \- [Pseudofailure](https://www.reddit.com/r/PHP/comments/6qzuzj/just_released_a_package_to_cut_out_the/dl1ejwg/)